HQarroum/circular-linked-list/README.md

 ## Iterating over the nodes

+### Using a callback

-It is possible to iterate over each nodes associated with a given list as follow :
+It is possible to iterate over each nodes associated with a given list by having afunction called back on each node :

 ```C
 int iterator(size_t index, node_t* node, void* data)